barternetwork/barter-documents/docs-old/Learn/tokenomics.md

 ## Income Usage
 * Revenue is mainly distributed to LP and bridge messenger contributors.

-* Part of the income will be used as Barter Fund to invest in innovative projects and support research and development, and marketing expenses.
+* Part of the income will be used as Butter Fund to invest in innovative projects and support research and development, and marketing expenses.